kozistr/kozistr.github.io/_posts/2018-02-16-LK-pfifo_fast_enqueue-kernel_paging_req_fail.md

 At 0x2b, there is a crash point.
 Meaning that accessing [r13+0x28] is violated.
 Let's have a look.

 With above Crash Dump, we can notice **r13** is 0x1.
-At result, in that case, accessing at 0x29 where invalid page currently, getting value from there and moving into edx (skb).
+At result, in that case, accessing at 0x29 where a invalid page is currently, getting value from there and moving into edx (skb).

 So the bug is happened by above reason.